To be or not to be... modernised?

 Two plays, both alike in mutiny, in fair London where we lay our scene.

-Over the last week, I have watched two productions – Emma Rice’s Tristan and Yseult at Shakespeare’s Globe and Robert Icke’s Hamlet at the Harold Pinter Theatre, the latter with Food & Drink Editor, Abigail.
+Over the last week, I have watched two productions – Emma Rice’s Tristan and Yseult at Shakespeare’s Globe and Robert Icke’s Hamlet at the Harold Pinter Theatre.
 Both productions approach modernisation in dramatically different ways – one bold and insouciant, the other sleek and understated.

 As someone who works at English National Opera, I have heard my fair share of opinions from purists about how iconic works from the canon should (and shouldn’t) be portrayed on stage.
 The issue of modernisation is particularly divisive when looking at Shakespearean* plays – how could we mere mortals ever alter the hallowed works of one of the world’s greatest writers?
 However, in a rapidly changing contemporary world, how could we risk not updating these works and failing to portray on stage the greatest stories ever told?

 That being said, Robert Icke’s Hamlet has transferred to the Harold Pinter Theatre after a sold-out run at the Almeida Theatre in the spring whereas Emma Rice has been unceremoniously dumped after less than a year in post as Artistic Director of the Globe.
 Robert Icke has created an incredible production – skilfully weaving modern CCTV footage showing the late King’s ghost and intense hand-held camera close-ups of Claudius’ guilty face as he watches Hamlet’s carefully concocted play which exposes the truth of his brother’s death.
 Emma Rice’s version of modernisation, however, consists of blaring Pharrell William’s Lucky and casting Yseult’s maid Brangian as a male in a silk nightdress, ostensibly to draw cheap laughs from the (rather drunk) audience.